DeLaSalleUniversity-Manila-DISMATH-t216/dismathportfolio-miggylanto/README.md

 # Week 1
 - This week, I was introduced to a new course called **DISMATH** or *Discrete Mathematics*.
 - I introduced myself to class as a person who loves to chill.
 In order to get through **DISMATH**, I know I'd have to change that.
 I'd work as hard as ever.
-- Some of the many lessons I remember:

 - I was introduced to logical connectives, propositional statements, mathematical proofs, logical connectives and the like.
 - I also learned about truth tables.
 I need to remember the process carefully because truth tables would really be essential for proving.
 - I was also introdcued to propositional logic.